sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 HTML Markup for Modules
 {% endanchor %}

-If you would like to import your own custom HTML to use in your template or campaign but wish to continue using drag & drop modules, please refer to the following guidelines when writing your HTML.
+If you would like to import your own custom HTML to use in your template or campaign but wish to continue editing using drag & drop functionality, please refer to the following guidelines when writing your HTML.
 By ensuring that your HTML modules match the following guidelines, you will be able to drag & drop your imported modules.

 {% anchor h3 %}
 HTML for Drag & Drop